neuralvis/elpa-mirror/stable-melpa/vc-hgcmd-readme.txt

  - `c 1' view diff between revision at point and its first parent
  - `c 2' view diff between revision at point and its second parent `C c', `C 1' and `C 2' shows corresponding diffs for whole changeset.

+- View log for revset
+Command `vc-hgcmd-print-log-revset' allows to print log for revset, e.g. "branch(branch1) or branch(branch2)"